turnoffthelights/Turn-Off-the-Lights-Safari-extension/README.md

   * Alt + (arrow up) to increase the opacity
   * Alt + (arrow down) to decrease the opacity
   * Alt + * to toggle the lights on all open tabs
-* Option Camera Motion
-* Option Speech Recognition
 * Option for Mouse Wheel Volume Control for each HTML5 video player
 * Option to add a filter to the current HTML5 video player (grayscale, sepia, invert, contrast, saturate, hue rotation and brightness)
 * Option to show the Audio Visualization effect on top of the current HTML5 video (Blocks, Frequency and Music Tunnel)
 * Option to loop the current HTML5 video player
 * Option to place the Night Mode switch to toggle YouTube in black or white theme.
-And with whitelist/blacklist filter
+Get Dark Mode on all websites with whitelist/blacklist filter
   * Time stamp: Activate the Night Mode within the chosen time
   * Blackout: Dims the web page and activates the Night Mode
 * Option to stop YouTube and HTML5 videos from automatically playing.